Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 * [SQlite](https://www.sqlite.org/index.html) - A simple, local database
 * [Postgresql](https://www.postgresql.org/) - A robust, relational database
 * [Gunicorn](https://gunicorn.org/) - A WSGI HTTP server for Python

+The following technologies were used to demonstrate the MVP.
+Certainly, they are optional, as the above application can run on a traditional LAMP stack bare-metal server.

 * [Red Hat UBI](https://catalog.redhat.com/software/containers/ubi8)  - Red Hat
   Universal Base Image, based on Red Hat Enterprise Linux (RHEL) 8.2
 * [Docker](https://www.docker.com/) - A container platform